-Roddy Piper and Keith David created magic in just six minutes during their They Live fight scene, and it was all thanks to professional wrestling and a bit of trust from John Carpenter.
+Roddy Piper and Keith David created magic in just six minutes during their battle in the movie They Live, and it was all thanks to professional wrestling and a bit of trust from John Carpenter!

 They Live Fight Scene and the Rise of Cinematic Matches in Professional Wrestling

 The mini apocalypse we all recently experienced meant that many things we love or take for granted had to be halted for a while.
 However, one thing that remained a constant was our beloved pro wrestling.

 Despite no crowd attendance, many of the prominent wrestling promotions carried on, and we were able to tune in and enjoy stories told to us by our favorite performers.
 But you can’t deny that the lack of audience atmosphere took a lot away from the weekly shows.

 These strange times were the perfect opportunity to showcase a new style of wrestling that started to become popular a couple of years prior.
 It was a style that initially divided fans for smashing kayfabe but ultimately provided the most memorable moments during this not quite Mad Max but still sucky time.
 We are, of course, referring to the cinematic match.

 The cinematic match consists of part wrestling contest, part short film.
 The magic of this style of movie-making gave us few things to be happy about during an otherwise dreary time.

 It gave The Undertaker a fitting end to a career that consisted of brilliant theatricality anyway, at WrestleMania 36 in a Boneyard Match against AJ Styles.

 It kept a 62-year-old Sting looking like the badass we all remembered when he teamed with Darby Allin to take on Brian Cage and Ricky Starks in a Street Fight at AEW Revolution 2021.